Team

 Ulrich Schmiedel is the PI of FABRIC and Professor of Global Christianities at Lund University.
 Specializing in public and political theology, he has written widely on the role of religions in the public square.
 Currently, his research concentrates on the significance of diversity for migrant and postmigrant societies.
 As FABRIC's PI, Ulrich is responsible for research design, delivery, and dissemination.
 His own contribution explores the impact that faith-based and multi-faith-based refugee relief has on public discourse and political debates across Europe.

-Inci Öykü Yener-Roderburg is Postdoctoral Researcher and Project Coordinator for FABRIC at Lund University.
-Her work bridges political sociology and the study of religion, connecting empirical insights from faith-based actors to broader debates on migration ethics, social inclusion, and the governance of forced migration.
+Inci Öykü Yener-Roderburg is a Postdoctoral Researcher and Project Coordinator for FABRIC at Lund University.
+Her research examines how public institutions, civil society, and faith-based actors respond to forced migration, connecting empirical insights from faith-based organisations to broader debates on migration governance, social inclusion, and refugee reception.
 She is also interested in transnational political engagement, citizenship, external voting, and qualitative research methods.
 Within FABRIC, she investigates how faith-based diaspora organisations engage in refugee relief across Europe.
-She is also developing research on religious literacy in AI systems and interfaith dialogue technologies, aiming to bridge the moral and practical vocabularies of faith-based and secular institutions to foster better coordination and more effective refugee reception.
+She is currently developing research on religious literacy in AI systems and interfaith dialogue technologies, exploring how digital tools can foster collaboration between faith-based and secular actors and support more effective refugee reception and integration.

 Dianne van den Bosch is a PhD Candidate in Ethics at Lund University.
 Within FABRIC, her research examines how refugee relief is practiced in migration contexts.
 Guided by an ethic of care, she combines empirical and conceptual methods to explore how foregrounding refugees’ experiences and narratives may enable a rethinking of care that advances more just and effective practices.
 She focuses in particular on faith-based organisations in European border spaces.
 By bringing together relational, refugee-led, and faith-based practices, her PhD project seeks to develop a framework of care that is ethically grounded, critically attentive, and responsive to the realities of those it serves.